Khushal-93/truth-seeker/README.md

 ## 🎙️ Voice Over Credit

-Special thanks to **Riya Patil** for providing the voice-over for our official YouTube project video.
+Thanks to **Riya Patil** for providing the voice-over for our official YouTube project video.

 ---